FernV/NativeCAM/README.md

 2. Embedded (non deb setup)
 --------------------------------------------------------------------------------
 1. Run first from ncam directory : sudo ./nondeb_setup.py
-	You may have to redo it after LinuxCNC updates
+	You WILL have to redo it after LinuxCNC updates

 2. To use with your own inifile, it must first be edited.
 	Using the command : ./ncam.py -i(inifilename) -c('mill' | 'plasma' | 'lathe')
 	will automatically create a backup and modify your file.
 	It will also prepare the sub-directory with needed files and links.
+    If you use axis and -t option it will be embedded in a tab

 2. Start LinuxCNC normally with this commands : linuxcnc inifilename